 - Invasive species – forest disturbances from insects, diseases and/or plants;

 - Fire Disturbances - Fire risk, fuel loading, ecological impacts, and/or restoration of damaged ecosystems.

 Information on specific Regional forest health issues and concerns is available from the Regional FHM Program Managers.

 You can learn more about this opportunity by visiting the funder's website.

 - Each FHM Region may submit five new EM proposals for consideration by the National EM Panel.

 - Projects on non-federal lands need to show non-federal

 contributions of 50% of the total project costs (1:1 match).

 requested year is awarded in the year it is needed based on demonstrated progress.

-- Previously funded, multi-year proposals from prior years will be given priority if the investigators have reported sufficient progress by submitting annual requests for continuation by November 9, 2017.
+- Previously funded, multi-year proposals from prior years will be given priority if the investigators have reported sufficient progress by submitting annual requests for continuation by the deadline.